 - Curriculum focused on developing teachers who are data literate and able think critically

 - Instructional technology embedded into every course to help teachers inspire a deeper level of learning among students

 A graduate license/endorsement is dependent on the major of your bachelor's degree.
 If the level and area of license/endorsement you are seeking does not correspond to your specific major, you may need to take additional undergraduate credits as required by Colorado or Wyoming laws and regulations for license/endorsement.

-Paraprofessionals are offered a 10% preferred tuition discount for education courses at CPS.
+Paraprofessionals are offered a 10% preferred tuition discount for education courses at Regis.
 Contact an admissions counselor at 800.944.7667 for details.